DESCRIPTION

 SUPPORTIVE CARE

-The following is initially recommended, however further monitoring will be required should toxic effects become apparent.
-Liver function tests: Alanine aminotransferase (ALT) Aspartate aminotransferase (AST) International Normalized Ratio (INR) Serum electrolytes: Phosphate Urinalysis Renal function Creatinine Blood glucose Full bloood count Arterial blood gases Mental function |
+The following is initially recommended, however, further monitoring will be required should toxic effects become apparent.
+Liver function tests: Alanine aminotransferase (ALT) Aspartate aminotransferase (AST) International Normalized Ratio (INR) Serum electrolytes: Phosphate Urinalysis Renal function Creatinine Blood glucose Full blood count Blood gas analysis Mental function |

-Hepatic monitoring should include: Alanine aminotransferase (ALT) Aspartate aminotransferase (AST) International Normalized Ratio (INR) Mental state |
+Hepatic monitoring should include: Liver function tests including; Alanine aminotransferase (ALT) Aspartate aminotransferase (AST) International Normalized Ratio (INR) Blood glucose concentration Blood gases including; pH Lactate Mental state |

 Acetaminophen (paracetamol) can be nephrotoxic, even in the absence of hepatotoxicity (though this is uncommon).
 Onset ranges from 2 to 5 days after overdose, with peak serum creatinine measured at 3 to 16 days.
 The cause is acute tubular necrosis and may be more common in those with risk factors to acetaminophen (paracetamol) toxicity.
 While the insult is typically reversible, interim support with hemodialysis may be required.
 Urea production will be reduced in the presence of hepatic failure and is therefore not a good index of renal function.
-Advice should be sought from a liver transplant unit if creatinine is greater or equal to 200 umol/L (2.2 mg/dL).
+Advice should be sought from a liver transplant unit if oliguria or creatinine is greater than 200 umol/L (2.2 mg/dL). |

-Patients should be monitored for the onset of renal failure: Urine output Creatinine Blood urea nitrogen (urea) Proteinuria Hematuria Loin pain may occur |
+Patients should be monitored for the onset of acute kidney injury: Urine output Serum creatinine Blood urea nitrogen (urea) Proteinuria |

-Manage following standard treatment protocols for acute renal failure. |
+Manage acute kidney injury following standard treatment protocols. |

-Coagulopathy occurs as a consequence of acute hepatic failure with acetaminophen (paracetamol) toxicity.
-Coagulopathy should be managed in conjunction with hepatic failure. |
+Coagulopathy is a common occurrence following acute hepatic failure.
+Coagulopathy should be managed in conjunction with hepatic failure.
+Alteration of coagulopathy is often seen before peak hepatic dysfunction. |

 Patients should be monitored for increased International Normalized Ratio (INR). |